-LCM2020 is the eighth UK land cover map produced by UK CEH (others include LCM1990, 2000, 2007, 2015, 2017, 2018, 2019).
+LCM2021 is the ninth UK land cover map produced by UKCEH (others include LCM1990, 2000, 2007, 2015, 2017, 2018, 2019, 2020).
 Land cover is given as 21 UKCEH Land Cover Classes based on Biodiversity Broad Habitats (BAP, see Jackson 2000).
-LCM2020 was created by classifying Classification Scenes comprising Sentinel-2 Seasonal Composite Images combined with ten Context Layers designed to reduce spectral confusion.
+LCM2021 was created by classifying Classification Scenes comprising Sentinel-2 Seasonal Composite Images combined with ten Context Layers designed to reduce spectral confusion.
 The classification process is automatic, using a technique we call Bootstrap Training, combined with a Random Forest classifier.

-Historically, because of high costs associated with labour intensive image pre-processing and gathering training data, there has been lag of approximately 10 years between UKCEH LCMs.
-However, with the new automated techniques we are able to produce new maps annually.
-Methods are still evolving and we seek continuous improvements.
-If new methods yield significant improvements in accuracy we will consider re-application across the entire catalogue.
+Historically, because of high costs associated with labour intensive image pre-processing and gathering training data, there has been lag of approximately ten years between UKCEH LCMs.
+However, using new automated techniques we are able to produce new land cover maps annually.
+These methods are still evolving and we seek continuous improvements.
+If new methods yield significant improvements in accuracy, we will consider re-application across the entire catalogue.
 This will maximise temporal consistency, comparability and the potential for change detection, which is a fundamental goal for our land cover mapping.

-Errors occur in all land cover products and for earlier UKCEH LCMs we performed significant manual corrections in regions where errors were obvious or prolific.
-We no longer do this.
-We cannot achieve annual production if we undertake significant manual steps.
-However, we take note of problems so that future methods can resolve these.
-A benefit of annual production is that it helps us differentiate errors from real-world change.
+A benefit of annual production is that it helps to differentiate errors from real-world change.
 Most classification errors are random in space and time, so should not occur at exactly the same location year-after-year.
 With a rich time-series of land cover maps random errors will flicker on and off, whilst real land surface changes will persist.
-We therefore anticipate that as the annual series matures, UKCEH annual land cover maps will become an essential tool for monitoring the state and change of the UK countryside and support a wide range of environmental objectives
+We therefore anticipate that as the annual series matures, UKCEH annual land cover maps will become an essential tool for monitoring the state and change of the UK countryside and support a wide range of environmental objectives Formal validation of LCM2021 gives an overall accuracy of 82.6 %, at full thematic detail.